 Personal Data Security Policy

-Personal Data Security Policy (PDSP) developed in pursuance of the Personal Data Protection Act of 29 August 1997 and laws relevant to the medical sector, pertains to the overall system of protecting patient personal data, , i.e. protection of both data processed conventionally and those processed through IT systems.
+Personal Data Security Policy (PDSP) developed in pursuance of the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) – RODO and laws relevant to the medical sector, pertains to the overall system of protecting personal data, i.e. protection of both data processed conventionally and those processed through IT systems.

 PDSP takes priority over any other internal by-laws and instructions issued in this regard.

 The Policy contains detailed guidelines for numerous obligations imposed on the Personal Data Administrator (PDA).
-One of the most important obligations – apart from the that to take particular care in protecting the interests of patients concerned (obligation to protect data), is the information requirement (Article 24 and 25 of the Act) and the obligation to respect patient’s right to control their data and obtain information on how their data are processed (Article 32-35).
+One of the most important obligations – apart from the that to take particular care in protecting the interests of persons concerned (obligation to protect data), is the information requirement (Article 13 RODO) .

-To learn more about the information requirement and the right to control your data and obtain information on the rules of data processing click here.
+To learn more about the information requirement click here.

 Privacy Protection Policy

-Attaching particular importance to protecting the privacy of all persons, including patients visiting GPCC’s websites, we have put in place the Privacy Protection Policy , that provides a framework for the processing (in particular: collecting, modifying, removing, and sharing) of data about patients visiting GPCC web services.
+Attaching particular importance to protecting the privacy of all persons, including patients visiting GPCC’s websites, we have put in place the Privacy Protection Policy, that provides a framework for the processing (in particular: collecting, modifying, removing, and sharing) of data about person visiting GPCC web services.

 This information is easily accessible on the GPCC home page and at the bottom of each GCC web page.
 GPCC strictly complies with rules specified in the Policy.